 The main problems in the field of education are usually linked with the denial of the ethnic identity.
 The Turkish curriculum is tried to be removed systematically by the state.

 An example of the problems linked with the denial of the ethnic identity is the lack of bilingual kindergartens.
 The bilingual criteria in kindergartens have main importance in social and cultural harmony with their own society and the Greek society.
 When there is a lack of bilingualism it is usually observed that the children suffer from adaptation problems with the Greek society as they meet for the first time with the Greek language and face with a cultural shock.
-When it is taken into consideration that Kindergartens are part of the compulsory education for the minority in Greece, the demand of opening bilingual kindergartens is not fulfilled yet.
+When it is taken into consideration that Kindergartens are part of the compulsory education for the minority in Greece, the demand of opening bilingual kindergartens has not been fulfilled yet.

 The last problem is about the school books.
-The school books are not updated in the minority high schools, therefore it makes impossible the adaptation to the era.
-The problem of the school books is not only that they are not updated, but there are also same censored words.
-For example, some provinces in Turkey like Istanbul, Ankara, and İzmir are replaced with Athens, Thessaloniki, and Kavala.» Other NewsDutch historian who saved Ottoman monuments in GreeceTurkey concerned over raid on Ataturk House in GreeceTrump says 'great news' coming from Turkey after talksTurkey, US agree over pausing op in SyriaTweets by milletworld
+The school books are not updated in the minority high schools, therefore it makes the adaptation to the era impossible.
+The problem of the school books is not only that they are not updated, but there are also some censored words.
+For example, some provinces in Turkey like Istanbul, Ankara, and İzmir are replaced with Athens, Thessaloniki, and Kavala.» Other NewsGreece: Tourists cause concern, virus cases riseUK, Turkey in agreement on political solution in LibyaNew Democracy Party government ignores minority pressGreece: No intermediaries in talks with TurkeyTweets by milletworld